 Produced by Manfred Eicher

-As gorgeous as it is, we can never forget that such music exists solely in the realm of the human, and that perhaps it only means something in the realm of the human.
-Yet this is precisely what imbues it with such spiritual significance.
-Its ephemerality lends heartwrenching impact, such that one almost wants to weep in its thrall.
-This is music created for its own sake, if not forsaken for its own creation.
+As gorgeous as it is, we can never forget that such sounds exist solely in the realm of the human, and that perhaps only mean something to those who inhabit it.
+This is also what imbues it with spiritual significance.
+Here is music created for its own sake, if not forsaken for its own creation.

 Paul Giger at Chartres (photo courtesy of Giger’s homepage)